Do's And Don'ts When Buying New Tires

 Are Mismatched Tires OK?

-Not really, to be honest.
-Tires that do not match each other generate performance conflict instead of all working for efficient rolling.
-Control over the vehicle becomes poorer and the responsiveness of the steering may decrease.
-Also, grip and traction can suffer, depending on how much the type and condition of the tires differ from each other.
+No, mismatching tires generate performance conflict instead of all working for efficient rolling.
+Control over the vehicle becomes poorer, and the steering responsiveness decreases.
+Also, grip and traction are altered, depending on how much the tire type and condition differ from each other.

 Why Trust NeoTires?

-We know that there are hundreds and even thousands of tire dealers out there and you have no reason to trust a certain one in a special way.
-However, what makes us different from the competition is our loyalty and care towards our customers.
-We really care about your driving experience.
-This means that our goal is not only to sell tires at any price but to offer the right tires for your concrete needs.
+What makes us different from the competition is our loyalty and care towards our customers.
+We care about drivers' experiences. making our goal is not only to sell tires but to offer the right tires for drivers' concrete needs.

 So, here we are for any tire-related need.
 For us, your satisfaction is important and we want you to come back, being sure that here you're cared about.
 We cannot change the conditions in which you drive.
 But for sure we can find the necessary tires to ride in them, however challenging it may be.
 Drive safe and choose your tires wisely!